mdhugge/stock-analysis/README.md

 - How do these pros and cons apply to refactoring the original VBA script?

-Refactoring the VBA script increased the efficiency as the refactored code is executed faster than the original code.
+Refactoring the VBA script increased the efficiency as the refactored code ran faster than the original code.
 This will allow Steve to analyze the entire stock market more quickly with the refactored code.
+I found that refactoring the code was challenging and there was a lot of trial and error to produce the same end result.
+The refactored code was 0.63 seconds and 0.70 seconds faster for the years 2017 and 2018, respectively.
+Personally, I do not think the amount of time I spent to refactor the code is appropriately reflected in this faster execution.
+However, I only used this code to analyze 12 stocks so perhaps when the same code is used to analyze a greater number of stocks the efficiency of the refactored code will be more applicable.